aanshula05/Customer_Churn_Prediction/README.md

 Multiple bad experiences or even one and the company might lose a good customer.
 Hence, it becomes crucial to monitor customer churn and prevent the firm from losing clients and profits.

-The dataset is from kaggle - [Link](kaggle kernels output bhartiprasad17/customer-churn-prediction -p /path/to/dest)
+The dataset is from kaggle - (kaggle kernels output bhartiprasad17/customer-churn-prediction -p /path/to/dest)

 **The algorithms implemented are:**
 * GaussianNB